 - Improve your balance

 Your nerve roots may become irritated and swollen at the spots where they are being pinched.
-While injecting a steroid medication (corticosteroid) into the space around impingement won't fix the stenosis, it can help reduce the inflammation and relieve some of the pain.
+Injecting a steroid medication into the space around the pinched nerve may help reduce the inflammation and relieve some of the pain.

 - Laminoplasty.
-This procedure is performed only on the vertebrae in the neck (cervical spine).
-It opens up the space within the spinal canal by creating a hinge on the lamina.
+This surgery is done only on spinal bones in the neck.
+It makes the space within the spinal canal bigger by creating a hinge on the lamina.
 Metal hardware bridges the gap in the opened section of the spine.

-In most cases, these space-creating operations help reduce spinal stenosis symptoms.
+In most cases, these operations help reduce spinal stenosis symptoms.
 But some people's symptoms stay the same or get worse after surgery.
-Other surgical risks include infection, a tear in the membrane that covers the spinal cord, a blood clot in a leg vein and neurological deterioration.
+Surgical risks include:

 Integrative medicine and alternative therapies may be used with conventional treatments to help you cope with spinal stenosis pain.
 Examples include: